Code-Institute-Submissions/milestone-project-48/readme.md

 * Easy to use "Navbar"
 * Everything except of the game itself scales down to mobile devices

-In my platform game i had the idea of putting a key in the level which has to be collected in order to go through the door/goal.
-I also would've increased the amount of platforms spawning the higher the score.
+In my platform game I had the idea of putting a key in the level which has to be collected in order to go through the door/goal.
+I also would have increased the amount of platforms spawning the higher the score.

 I also thought of the idea of increasing the speed at which the mole moves in Whack a Mole and provide 3 difficulties.